LincaMarius/ISAP-1_Instruction_Set/README.md

 This instruction takes the extended instruction type as a parameter. \
 So, we will have 2 ^ 4 = 16 extended instructions. \
-These statements have no parameters.
+These extended instructions have no parameters.

 The instruction format for the ISAP-1 computer is the same.
 But I'm going to add the extended instructions, which have the following form: